Jan 14, 2023

 So you can move things around.

-You can move widgets, you can move layouts, it's super easy.
+You can move widgets, you can move layouts, and it's super easy.

-Be sure to check out our widget if you haven't already, which is the epic page builder widgets.
+Be sure to check out our widget if you haven't already, which is the epic page builder widget.

 It adds all these extra widgets to your screen.

 There are so many good ones in here.